-False perceptions, such as seeing deceased loved ones, often occur in the later stages of the disease.
 Due to memory loss, a loved one with dementia simply may not remember that this person has died.
 Further damage to their brain may cause hallucinations of this person’s presence and full conversations or activities with them even though they are not there.
-These symptoms are most common in seniors with Alzheimer’s disease, Parkinson’s disease dementia and Lewy Body dementia.
-As dementia progresses, sometimes we have to live in the moment with our loved ones and understand their reality; sometimes we have to recognize when there might be another underlying issue at play.
+As dementia progresses, we must learn to live in the moment with our loved ones and strive to understand their reality.
+After all, the things that they are experiencing are very real to them.

-Antipsychotic medications like Seroquel, Risperdal and Haldol may be prescribed if the disease alone is to blame and these delusions are upsetting and interfering with a patient’s quality of life.
+Antipsychotic medications like Seroquel (quetiapine), Risperdal (risperidone) and Haldol (haloperidol) may be prescribed if the disease alone is to blame and these hallucinations are upsetting and interfering with a patient’s quality of life.
 However, these medications do have side effects and can increase a senior’s risk of stroke and even death.
 The best initial course of action is to use non-drug approaches to calm a dementia patient who is hallucinating, paranoid or delusional.